Sithara (singer)

 Sithara Krishnakumar is an Indian playback singer, composer, lyricist, classical dancer and an occasional actor.
 She predominantly works in Malayalam cinema in addition to Tamil, Telugu and Kannada films.
 Sithara is a well known singer who is trained in Hindustani and Carnatic classical music traditions and is also a recognised ghazal singer.
 She is the recipient of several awards which includes three Kerala State Film Award for Best Female Playback Singer.

 She travels extensively and has performed in concerts and stage shows across the world.
 Folk and fusion being her other areas of interest.
 She has collaborated with various popular musical bands in Kerala as well as collaborated in many stage shows, which includes international shows as well.
 In 2014, she formed a musical band Eastraga, which focuses on a mix of female oriented songs backed by a team of renowned musicians.
 She is also part of the 6-member band named Sithara's Project Malabaricus, an independent venture which features contemporarised folk and classical songs.

-Early life and education
+Early life

-Sithara was born to K. M. Krishnakumar and Saly at Thenhipalam in the Malappuram district of Kerala.
-Her mother Saly is a Catholic.
-Born into a family inclined to classical arts, Sithara was introduced to the world of music as a child and started singing at the age of four.
+Sithara was born at Vengara in Malappuram district of Kerala to K. M. Krishnakumar and Saly.
+Her mother is a Catholic.
+Born into a family inclined to classical arts, Sithara was introduced to the world of music as a child and started singing at the early age of four.

 Sithara attended St. Paul's School, Tenhipalam, GMHSS Calicut University Campus School, and NNM Higher Secondary School, Chelembra.
 She did her graduation in English literature from Farook College, Kozhikode, and pursued her first master's degree in English Literature from the Calicut University campus, and later completed a second Master's degree in Hindustani Khyal Music from Rabindra Bharati University in Kolkata.

 Sithara married Dr. Sajish M., a cardiologist, on 31 August 2007, and the couple has a daughter, Saawan Rithu, born on 9 June 2013.
 The family resides in Aluva, Ernakulam.